Build a product details page with Hydrogen

 Get the Shop DomainAnchor link to section titled "Get the Shop Domain"

-To use the Shop Pay button, you'll need to get the shop domain from the
+To use the Shop Pay button, you'll need to get the shop's primary domain from the Storefront API.

-Create a Shop Pay ButtonAnchor link to section titled "Create a Shop Pay Button"
+Render the Shop Pay ButtonAnchor link to section titled "Render the Shop Pay Button"

 products.$handle.jsxfile, import the Hydrogen React components to render pricing and the Shop Pay button: